If giving cash or gift cards seems a bit boring nowadays, consider a gift you can’t fold into a card: Cryptocurrency.

 The sender will then scan the QR code or copy and paste the public key into the recipient field in their own crypto wallet.
 The receiver should then be able to open their wallet and choose to receive the payment.
 Voilà: You’ve given cryptocurrency.

 The process may look different across exchanges, but you can often find a guide on how to send crypto for the specific exchange, like Coinbase and Binance.
-While not an exchange, you can also send cryptocurrency on Cash App.
+Robinhood introduced a crypto gift feature in December to allow users to send seven cryptocurrencies via the trading app, including Bitcoin, Ethereum and Dogecoin.
+While not an exchange, you can also send Bitcoin as a gift on Cash App.

 Crypto gift card

 You can also give the gift of Bitcoin or another cryptocurrency with a gift card.

 Some platforms, like BitCard, allow you to add U.S. dollars to a card which can be redeemed by the gift receiver for crypto.
 And some exchanges also have bitcoin gift cards integrated on their platforms.
 With Binance, for example, you can design a gift card yourself and include a personalized message with the Binance app.

 But be wary of scams.
 Tens of thousands of people get swindled by gift card scams every year, and cryptocurrency is a useful tool for those scammers since the payments are so easily sent and are irreversible.

 The Federal Trade Commission warns that if anyone asks for you to pay for something with cryptocurrency or a gift card, it might be a scam.
 Be sure to only use well-known platforms that have proven themselves over the years and have good reviews.